mmkke/GMRI/PROTOTYPE.md

 ### Drop NaN Values and Impute

-At this point the data included many NaN values that needed to be resolved before regression could be done.
-We used the Missingno library to visually assess this ratio and distribution of NaN values within the dataset.
+At this point the data included many NaN values that needed to be resolved before regression could be performed.
+We used the Missingno library to visually assess the ratio and distribution of NaN values within the dataset.

 <img src="figs/missingness1.png" width=800>